dimi-fn/anonymous-blog/README.md

 ## Database

-To enter to the postgreSQL database:
+To enter the postgreSQL database:
 * first have the docker running based on the commands of the 'server' section
 * open another terminal, navigate to the root project, and run: